cloudopsy/dynamodb-encryption-go/README.md

 The EncryptedClient transparently encrypts and decrypts items based on the specified encryption options in the ClientConfig.
 It also handles the storage and retrieval of metadata using the MetaStore.

-## MetaStore

-The MetaStore is responsible for storing and retrieving metadata associated with encrypted items.
-It uses a separate DynamoDB table to store the metadata, which includes the encrypted data keys and other relevant information.

-When an item is encrypted, the EncryptedClient generates a unique material name based on the item's primary key and stores the encrypted data key and metadata in the MetaStore.
-When decrypting an item, the EncryptedClient retrieves the corresponding metadata from the MetaStore to obtain the necessary decryption materials.

-The MetaStore provides the following key functions:

-- **StoreNewMaterial**: Stores new encryption metadata for an item.
-- **RetrieveMaterial**: Retrieves the encryption metadata for an item based on its material name and version.
-- **CreateTableIfNotExists**: Creates the metadata table if it doesn't exist.

-The MetaStore ensures that the encryption metadata is securely stored and can be accessed efficiently during encryption and decryption operations.

 ## Contributing

 Contributions to this library are welcome!
 If you find a bug, have a feature request, or want to contribute code improvements, please open an issue or submit a pull request on the GitHub repository.